 Music can also help loosen the mood and ease tension before an exam.
 If you need to go to the bathroom, go beforehand.
 While bathroom breaks are fine during the real estate exam, they do break up momentum and can distract you from the task at hand.

 4. Read Each Question Carefully

 One of the most common real estate exam mistakes that aspiring agents make is rushing through the exam and not taking the time to read each question.
 This is understandable given the time constraints on each exam section, but it’s still vital to make sure you fully understand the question before providing an answer.

 Too often, many test takers think they understand what a question is getting at, select an answer, and move on.
 But often, this tactic results in wrong answers because the question isn’t as straightforward as they had expected.
 When taking the exam, be sure to read and re-read each question before answering.

 Missing simple, small words like ‘all’ or ‘some’ or mixing up terms can change the whole meaning of the question, and the people that create the real estate license exam often put answers to deliberately to throw the test taker off.

 Be careful of such misinterpretations by taking your time and reading the question carefully.

 Among the key real estate exam tips is to not get too caught up on a single question.
-Too often on tests, individuals spend minutes on one question, thinking that if they stare at it long enough, the correct answer will appear.
+Too often on tests, individuals spend minutes on one question.
 This can be harmful to your performance, especially on timed exams.

 Remember, you have to get a score of 75 out of 100, not a perfect score.
 A helpful tactic is to make note of questions that gave you trouble, and move on.
-Once you’ve answered all other questions confidentially, then you can go back and answer the tougher ones.
+Once you’ve answered all other questions confidently, go back and answer the tougher ones.
 This way, you don’t have to worry about spending too much time on the question and miss out on the rest.